pothitos/naxos/manual/README.md

 pm.addGoal(new NsgLabeling(R));
 ```

-This goal instructs the solver to assign values to the constrained variables of the array `R`.
-If we do not state this goal, the solver will not instantiate the variables `R[i]`, but it will only check the satisfaction of the constraints between _ranges_, and the variables will not become fixed.
+This goal instructs the solver to assign values to the
+constrained variables of the array `R`.
+If we do not state
+this goal, the solver will not instantiate the variables
+`R[i]`, but it will only check the satisfaction of the
+constraints between _ranges_, and the variables will not
+become fixed.

 Finally, we execute `pm.nextSolution()` to find a solution.
-This function is called inside a loop; every time it returns `true`, we have another unique problem solution.
+This function is called inside a loop; every time it returns

-**Note:**
+`true`, we have another unique problem solution.

-After the `pm.nextSolution()` call, we refer to a constraint variable, e.g. `NsIntVar X`, by its const method `NsIntVar::value()`.
-For example, it is wrong to write `cout<<X+1;` the correct is `cout<<X.value()+1`.
+**Note:** After the `pm.nextSolution()` call, we refer to a
+constraint variable, e.g. `NsIntVar X`, by its const method
+`NsIntVar::value()`.
+For example, it is wrong to write
+`cout << X + 1;` the correct is `cout << X.value() + 1;`.

-_If we have previously called `pm.minimize(·)`_, the solver guarantees that each new solution will be better from the previous one.
-In case `pm.nextSolution()` returns `false`, then either the solution cost cannot be further improved, or there is not any other solution.
-Thus we should have stored somewhere the last solution (and perhaps its cost too), in order to print it in the end, as in the following code for example:
+_If we have previously called `pm.minimize(·)`_, the solver
+guarantees that each new solution will be better from the
+previous one.
+In case `pm.nextSolution()` returns `false`,
+then either the solution cost cannot be further improved, or
+there is not any other solution.
+Thus we should have stored
+somewhere the last solution (and perhaps its cost too), in
+order to print it in the end, as in the following code for
+example:

 ```c++
 NsDeque<NsInt> bestR(N);

 while (pm.nextSolution() != false) {
     // Record the (current) best solution.
     for (i = 0; i < N; ++i)
         bestR[i] = R[i].value();